-The Health Fund is excited to partner with NeighboringMovement.org by SoCe Life to offer an opportunity for up to 10 (current or new signup) Healthy Congregations teams to participate in a cohort of The Good Neighbor Experiment (GNE).
-Read on to learn more, and sign up below.
+The Health Fund is excited to partner with NeighboringMovement.org by SoCe Life to offer a special opportunity for Healthy Congregations teams to participate in a cohort of The Good Neighbor Experiment (GNE).

 “What if loving our actual neighbors could change the world?
 GNE moves us from scarcity to abundance, from program to relationship, from needs to assets, and from fear to love.
 Be prepared to be transformed!”